BriMoreno/README-Generator/output/README.md

   -[License Description](#-License-Description)

   # Description
-  An app to record and save recipes
+  A practice of my skills in python

   # Installation
-  It is installed via GitHub
+  Git clone

   # Usage
-  It is used by inputting information into a form and its data being saved to a database
+  It is used as a general practice of my skills in python

   # Contributing
-  brimoreno
+  BriMoreno
-  bri@gmail.com
+  student@email.com

   # Tests
-  I did all the testing for my project
+  BriMoreno

   # Technology
-  These are the things I used to create my projects HTML, CSS, Node.js, SQL
+  These are the things I used to create my projects Python

   # License Description
   undefined

   # Questions
   If there are any questions you can contact me at:
-  * GitHub: brimoreno
+  * GitHub: BriMoreno
-  * Email: bri@gmail.com
+  * Email: student@email.com